-German-Australian bassoonist Andre Oberleuter, is a first-year musician at the Australian National Academy of Music (ANAM) where he studies under former Principal Bassoon of the Munich Philharmonic, Lyndon Watts.
-Formerly from Brisbane, he recently completed his secondary studies under the tutelage of David Mitchell, Associate Principal Bassoon of the Queensland Symphony Orchestra.
+Australian bassoonist with German roots Andre Oberleuter, returns to Melbourne as a second year musician at the Australian National Academy of Music (ANAM), where he will study under the tutelage of Lyndon Watts, Matthew Wilkie and Brock Imison.
+Formerly from Brisbane, he completed his secondary studies in 2021 under the tutelage of David Mitchell, associate principal bassoon of the Queensland Symphony.

-At 18 years of age, he has been awarded numerous prizes and awards, notably First Prize in the 2021 Queensland Symphony Orchestra’s Young Instrumentalist Prize, and First Prize in the 2019 Australian Double Reed Society National Competition.
-Andre has also been a finalist and semi-finalist in the Melbourne Recital Centre Bach Competition and the Queensland International Chamber Music Competition.
-Subsequently, he has performed concerti by Vivaldi, Mozart and Weber with orchestras including the Indooroopilly Chamber Orchestra, Queensland Youth Symphony and the Queensland Symphony Orchestra.
+At 19 years of age, Andre has been awarded numerous prizes and awards, notably 1st prize in the 2021 Queensland Symphony Orchestra’s Young Instrumentalist Prize, 1st prize in the 2019 Australian Double Reed Society National Competition and the Milan Kantor Award in the 2022 Melbourne Recital Centre Great Romantics Competition.
+Subsequently, he has performed concerti by Vivaldi, Telemann, Mozart and Weber with orchestras including the Indooroopilly Chamber Orchestra, Queensland Youth Symphony, ANAM Orchestra and the Queensland Symphony Orchestra.